 All school cafeterias utilize a pre-pay system.
-Deposits can be made with cash or check at the school or by visiting K12PaymentCenter.com account is FREE OF CHARGE and provides options such as viewing lunch account balances, lunch activity, and setting up customized low balance reminders.
-If you choose to make deposits on PayPams, there is a nominal fee charged per transaction.
+Money should be on account before purchasing meals.
+Deposits can be made at the school with cash or check in a sealed envelope with the student's first and last name or by visiting the Family Portal at https://family.titank12.com/.
+An account is free of charge and provides options such as viewing lunch account balances and activity, setting up customized low balance reminders and transferring funds between children.

-FREE OR REDUCED PRICE MEALS
+FREE AND REDUCED PRICE MEALS

-Free and reduced price meals are available to families who qualify.
-A new application must be completed every school year after July 1, unless parents are otherwise notified that their student has been pre-approved through Direct Certification.
-Only one (1) Free or Reduced Meal Application is required per family.
+Free and reduced-price meals are available to families who qualify.
+A new application must be completed every school year after July 16 unless the parent/guardian is notified that a student has been pre-approved through Direct Certification.
+Direct Certification notifications are sent to households by email before applications are available to complete.
+Only one (1) free or reduced-price meal application is required per family, but all children must be listed in order to be certified.